-Visiting North Berwick as a day trip from Edinburgh is one of our favourites.
-It’s only 30 minutes from Edinburgh on the train so is ideal for a day out on the lovely East Lothian coast.
-But we love this cute seaside town so much that we decided it deserved more than a day trip this time.
-So this summer, we booked to stay in North Berwick for three nights and really got to know it (and we did Edinburgh as a day trip from it!).
+I’ve put together this guide to things to do in North Berwick, Scotland, a pretty seaside town a short train ride from Edinburgh.
+Visiting North Berwick as a day trip from Edinburgh is one of my favourites because it only takes 30 minutes from the city centre on the train but feels a world away.
+But I love North Berwick so much that I decided it deserved more than a day trip this time.
+So this summer, I booked to stay in North Berwick for 3 nights and really got to know it (and did Edinburgh as a day trip from it!).

 The beaches of North Berwick

 North Berwick’s coastline is split into two bays – one next to the golf course (the West Bay) and another on the other side of the harbour where you’ll find a Victorian swimming pool built into the shore (the East Bay).

 The first thing we did when we arrived (aside from dumping our suitcase at our AirBnB) was get onto the sand to frolic like two cooped-up dogs being let off the lead for the first time.
 We were staying near the swimming pool, so we walked all the way round past the harbour to the other bay.

 This was the first thing we ever heard about North Berwick back in… 2011?
 I think.
 We were staying in Edinburgh and thinking about where we could go out for a day trip away from the city.
 This girl working in the hotel suggested North Berwick because we said we liked the coast.
 And her description was: ‘It has a big white rock out to sea.
 But it’s not really white.
 It’s just covered in shit.’
 We were sold.

 Bass Rock is an old volcanic rock but is now home to a shitload (pun intended) of gannets.
 They are the chaps responsible for its pleasing colour.
 You can watch them live on webcam until the end of October when they wisely leave for warmer climes.